Property Division Attorney in Los Angeles, California

 the person owning the separate property

 Los Angeles, CA family law attorney Robyn Santucci talks about the difference between marital and non-marital property.
-The distinction between marital and non-marital property is significant in California, where marital property is classified as community property.
-Community property encompasses any assets or debts acquired from the date of marriage until the date of separation, including the earnings of either spouse.
-This type of property is subject to division during a divorce.
+She states that in California, the distinction between marital and non-marital property is framed as community versus separate property.
+Community property includes any assets or debts acquired from the date of marriage through the date of separation, including earnings by either spouse.
+These assets and obligations are subject to division in a divorce.

 More Videos From This Lawyer